 First, lets start with the areas where the .270 Winchester and .30-06 Springfield are similar.

-Both the .270 Winchester and the .30-06 Springfield are descended from the .30-03 Springfield cartridge.
-Both are great cartridges for hunting medium to large sized game all over the world ranging from roe deer to moose under the right circumstances.
+Both the .270 Winchester and the .30-06 Springfield are descended from the .30-03 Springfield cartridge, which was itself heavily influenced by the 7mm Mauser.
+Both the .270 and .30-06 are great cartridges for hunting medium to large sized game all over the world ranging from roe deer to moose under the right circumstances.
 They also have great reputations for accuracy and performance at extended range.

 They are also very popular cartridges among hunters and shooters all over the world.
 Indeed, those two cartridges are among the most commonly used centerfire cartridges in the United States.